VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 3.4.1.
 Inspection Before Trial Running

-Before running test, confirm below items and write √ in block;
+Before running the test, confirm the following items and put a checkmark in the box:

 | □ | Correct unit installation |